Genitive: Coronae Borealis

 Size ranking: 73rd

 Origin: One of the 48 Greek constellations listed by Ptolemy in the Almagest

 Greek name: Στέφανος (Stephanos)

-A semicircle of stars between Boötes and Hercules marks the golden crown worn by Princess Ariadne of Crete when she married the god Dionysus.
+A semicircle of stars between Boötes and Hercules marks the golden crown worn by Princess Ariadne of Crete when she married the god Dionysus (known to the Romans as Bacchus).
 The crown is said to have been made by Hephaestus, the god of fire, and was studded with jewels from India.

 Ariadne, daughter of King Minos of Crete, is famous in mythology for her part in helping Theseus to slay the Minotaur, the gruesome creature with the head of a bull on a human body.
 Ariadne was actually half-sister to the Minotaur, for her mother Pasiphae had given birth to the creature after copulating with a bull owned by King Minos.
 To hide the family’s shame, Minos imprisoned the Minotaur in a labyrinth designed by the master craftsman Daedalus.
 So complex was the maze of the labyrinth that neither the Minotaur nor anyone else who ventured in could ever find their way out.

 One day the hero Theseus, son of King Aegeus of Athens, came to Crete.
 Theseus was a strong, handsome man with many of the qualities of Heracles and was unsurpassed as a wrestler.
 Ariadne fell in love with him on sight.
 When Theseus offered to kill the Minotaur she consulted Daedalus, who gave her a ball of thread and advised Theseus to tie one end to the door of the labyrinth and pay out the thread as he went along.
 After killing the Minotaur with his bare hands, Theseus emerged by following the trail of thread back to the door.